 Canton, OH

-Canton () is a city in and the county seat of Stark County, Ohio, United States.
-It is located approximately 60 miles (97 km) south of Cleveland and 20 miles (32 km) south of Akron in Northeast Ohio on the edge of Ohio's Amish Country.
-As of the 2020 census, the population of Canton was 70,872, making Canton eighth among Ohio cities in population.
-It is the largest municipality in the Canton–Massillon metropolitan area, which includes all of Stark and Carroll counties, and was home to 401,574 residents in 2020.
-Founded in 1805 alongside the Middle and West Branches of Nimishillen Creek, Canton became a heavy manufacturing center because of its numerous railroad lines.
-However, its status in that regard began to decline during the late 20th century, as shifts in the manufacturing industry led to the relocation or downsizing of many factories and workers.
-After this decline, the city's industry diversified into the service economy, including retailing, education, finance and healthcare.
-Canton is chiefly notable for being the home of the Pro Football Hall of Fame and the birthplace of the National Football League.
-25th U.S. President William McKinley conducted the famed front porch campaign, which won him the presidency of the United States in the 1896 election, from his home in Canton.
-The McKinley National Memorial and the William McKinley Presidential Library and Museum commemorate his life and presidency.
-Canton was also chosen as the site of the First Ladies National Historic Site largely in honor of his wife, Ida Saxton McKinley.
-Starting in the mid-2010s, Canton began experiencing an urban renaissance, anchored by a growing arts district centrally located in the downtown area.
-Several historic buildings have been rehabilitated and converted into upscale lofts, attracting hundreds of new downtown residents into the city.
-Furthering this downtown development, in June 2016, Canton became one of the first cities in Ohio to allow the open consumption of alcoholic beverages in a "designated outdoor refreshment area" pursuant to a state law enacted in 2015 (Sub.
-H.B.
-No. 47).
+Canton () is a city in Stark County, Ohio, United States, and its county seat.
+The population was 70,872 at the 2020 census, making Canton the eighth-most populous city in Ohio.
+The Canton–Massillon metropolitan area, which includes all of Stark and Carroll counties, was home to 401,574 residents in 2020.
+Canton is located approximately 60 miles (97 km) south of Cleveland and 20 miles (32 km) south of Akron in Northeast Ohio on the edge of Ohio's Amish Country.
+Founded in 1805 alongside the Nimishillen Creek, Canton became a center of heavy industry because of its numerous railroad lines.
+As shifts in the manufacturing industry led to the relocation or downsizing of many factories and workers during the late 20th century, the city's industry diversified into the service economy, including retailing, education, finance and healthcare.
+Canton is best known as the home of the Pro Football Hall of Fame and the birthplace of the National Football League.
+25th U.S. President William McKinley conducted his famous front porch campaign from his home in Canton, winning the presidency in the 1896 election.
+The McKinley National Memorial and William McKinley Presidential Library and Museum commemorate his life and presidency.
+Canton was also selected as the site of the First Ladies National Historic Site largely in honor of his wife, Ida Saxton McKinley.

 Best Rated Locations